 Theme Fields

-Theme fields can be selected only as a second field in your doctoral study.
+Theme fields can be selected only as a second field of study.
 We offer such second field specializations in Law and Politics; Race, Ethnicity and Politics (REP); and Religion and Politics.

 Law and Politics is a second field for those students who want to pursue research questions that are at the intersection of political science and legal studies.
 This interdisciplinary research encompasses a wide range of theoretical and empirical methods and addresses both normative and explanatory concerns.
 The relevant topics touch all of the traditional fields in political science.
 Some general themes include the legal relevance of international treaties and organizations, both domestically and globally; courts and judicial decision-making, including their independent effects on politics and policy; the relationship between legal and political governance structures; the determinants of both deviant behavior (like corruption) and legal compliance; and the interrelationship between legal, political and moral philosophy.